Dr. Joshua Jackson

 Jodie is a licensed technician & has been working in veterinary medicine for 9 years now.
 In the veterinary field her passions lie in anesthesiology & surgery.
 Jodie loves to get out & adventure with her dogs, ride dirt bikes with her husband, & spend time with friends.

-Sigourney graduated tech school in Spring of 2020 and moved to Montana to pursue her bachelors degree in Animal Science.
-Growing up she was involved in 4-H. She has a 14 year old cat named Smudge.
-She is interested in large animal medicine, emergency, and cardiology.
-In her free time she likes going outside as much as possible and trying new things.
+Sigourney graduated from veterinary technician school in Spring of 2020 and moved to Montana to pursue her bachelors degree in Animal Science.
+Growing up she was involved in 4-H. She has a 16 year old cat named Smudge and is interested in large animal medicine, emergency, and cardiology.
+In her free time she likes baking, being outdoors, and learning new skills to better herself.